 e) reference to any statutory provision includes any modification or amendment of it;

-4. For purposes of the applicable Data Protection Laws, Laura Cove is the “data controller”.
-This means that Laura Cove determines the purposes for which, and the manner in which, your Data is processed.
+4. For purposes of the applicable Data Protection Laws, Laura Dorset is the “data controller”.
+This means that Laura Dorset determines the purposes for which, and the manner in which, your Data is processed.

 5. We may collect the following data, which includes personal Data, from you: